 A short time later a so-called investment manager calls you and encourages you to buy £250 worth of bitcoin.
 From there you receive a link and login details to a so-called trading platform where you can see your bitcoin being held and appearing to increase.
 The investment manager calls frequently and encourages you to buy more, releasing small amounts - or so-called profits - to your bank account to lull you into a sense of security to carry on investing.
 Months down the line when you are keen to withdraw all your money, the manager instructs you to pay their commission into their bank account and await a call about releasing your funds - a call that never happens.

-You need to be sceptical of grand claims of high returns and seek independent financial advice.
+Be sceptical of grand claims of high returns and seek independent financial advice.

-6. Social media and dating apps
+6. Social media and dating app scams

-Scammers exploit people looking to make meaningful connections.
+Scammers often exploit people looking to make meaningful connections.
 There are cases of users of dating apps being convinced to sign up to fake crypto investments and hand over thousands of pounds.

 Such scammers will win your trust by telling a story about themselves to make them seem reliable.
 They will often ask for your contact information straightaway to continue the conversation off the dating app, as they know they could get banned quickly.
 Never send any money and use the dating app’s messaging system until you decide to meet in person.